commitdev/docs/docs/eps/ep-pilot.md

 #### Things to think about

 While you finish your pilot, this is a great time to think about the hard and soft skills that you want to take away from your time at this organization, write LinkedIn recommendations for your colleagues, and try and leave the onboarding experience for engineers better than you found it.
 Often we learn best through identifying what we don’t like about a product, a culture, a technology, etc. Take some time to articulate those, as they can be helpful directional guides for you.

 #### Offboarding Tasks

 Before you last day at your pilot, we would recommend you consider and complete the following action-items as you off-board at your SP in the next few weeks:
-- Schedule or attend an exit interview
+- Schedule an exit interview
 - In the interview, create a handoff plan for a smooth transition
 - Document everything that you do
 - Break down your daily/weekly tasks into step-by-step instructions
+- Transfer ownership of any login information that might be important
 - Take note of any recurring tasks, meetings or reminders you played a key role in (daily, monthly, weekly, quarterly)
-- Is there any login information that might be important to transfer ownership of?
 - Take note of any priorities for the upcoming sprint(s) that you didn’t get to
-- Designate a key point of contact with whom your OOO will point people towards, and can field internal questions to.
+- Designate a key point of contact with whom your "Out of Office" email will point people towards, and can field internal questions to.
 Ensure that they have context on the questions they might receive.
 - Provide them your information to contact you in a true emergency
 - If there’s anyone you’d like to stay in touch with, get their contact information
 - Ask for and offer references and recommendations on LinkedIn